Purpose of the flight and payload description

 NASA's Low-Density Supersonic Decelerator test vehicle attached to launch tower just prior to take off Two members of the U.S. Navy's Mobile Diving Salvage Unit (MDSU) 1 Explosive Ordnance Detachment work on recovering the test vehicle for NASA's Low-Density Supersonic Decelerator (LDSD) project.

-If you consider that this website is interesting or useful, you can help to keep it running with just the equivalent of the price of a cup of coffee.
-Click on the button on the right for more information.
+If you consider this website interesting or useful, you can help me to keep it up and running with a small donation to cover the operational costs.
+Just the equivalent of the price of a cup of coffee helps a lot.

 12938